SimonCropp/CaptureSnippet/readme.md

 &lt;!-- snippet MySnippetName --></code>
 </pre>

-The resulting markdown will be will be
+The resulting markdown will be will be:

     Some blurb about the below snippet
     ```